Trevor Beattie: New projects

 Beattie has also moved into the movie industry, producing the Bafta winning movie Moon, directed by Duncan Jones in 2008.

-He is also devising the marketing campaign for Richard Branson's Virgin Galactic Space Tourism Programme.
+Since 2006, Beattie has devised the marketing campaign for Richard Branson's Virgin Galactic Space Tourism Programme.
+On 6 October 2023, he flew to space on board Galactic 04.

 In November 2011 The Jack and Ada Beattie Foundation was launched.
 The Jack and Ada Beattie Foundation supports victims of social injustice by providing grants to both organisations and individuals under the themes of 'Dignity', 'Freedom' and 'Sanctuary'.
 The Foundation was set up in honour of Trevor Beattie's parents.

 He has expressed interest in making a film on the life and career of Coronation Street actress Jean Alexander who played Hilda Ogden for nearly 25 years.